 Seasoned green beans are a household favorite.
 And that’s not so surprising.
 It’s not just packed with vitamins and minerals, it’s also easy to cook!
 For most vegetables including green beans I usually watched out for the color when cooking them – when they’re at their brightest color, I know that it’s the perfect time to take it off the heat.
 Recipes can be as simple as blanched green beans with salt and pepper, but adding spices and herbs can surely elevate your dish, so don’t be afraid to experiment.

-Here’s a list of spices and herbs that will go perfectly with your green beans.
+Here’s a list of spices for green beans (herbs too!) will go perfectly with your green beans.
 Included are quick and easy recipe ideas that you can check out to see how the spices actually work.
 Most of these recipes are perfect side dishes for roasted meat.
 See our post here for spices and recipe suggestions for juicy roast beef or roast pork.

 Spices for Green Beans